OSGeo/ogc-cite-runner/README.md

     teamengine_password: 'something'
     ```

-- `teamengine_username` - **OPTIONAL** - Username to be used when logging in to a remote teamengine instance.
+- `teamengine_username` - **OPTIONAL** - Username to be used when logging in to a remote TeamEngine instance.
-  Defaults to `ogctest`, which is a user that is pre-created on the official teamengine docker image.
+  Defaults to `ogctest`, which is a user that is pre-created on the official TeamEngine docker image.

-- `teamengine_password` - **OPTIONAL** - Password to be used when logging in to a remote teamengine instance.
+- `teamengine_password` - **OPTIONAL** - Password to be used when logging in to a remote TeamEngine instance.
-  Defaults to `ogctest`, which is the password used for the pre-created user on the official teamengine docker image
+  Defaults to `ogctest`, which is the password used for the pre-created user on the official TeamEngine docker image

 - `treat_skipped_tests_as_failures` - **OPTIONAL** - Whether the presence of skipped tests should be interpreted as
   an overall failure of the test suite or not.
 Defaults to `false`